 - You are reliable

-This will make your brand trustworthy, which will help your marketing across the board.
+This will develop into credibility for your brand, which will help your entire marketing strategy.

 #6.
 It showcases your brand personality